-The undergraduate and graduate programs in the School of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB-International).
+The undergraduate and graduate programs in the School of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB-International) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The School of Business is strongly committed to a shared-governance environment of excellence in instruction and research that addresses the needs of our stakeholders.